 Pick the time of confrontation carefully to ensure there is ample time to discuss the problem.
-Don’t try to talk about it in your way to school in the car or if there are other people / friends present.
-Also don’t confront a child that is under the influence of drugs.
+Don’t try to talk about it on your way to school in the car or if there are other people/friends present.
+Also, don’t confront a child that is under the influence of drugs.

 Gather evidence beforehand.
 Search through your child’s room thoroughly and gather all evidence of use.
-Make sure that the child doesn’t get away by telling you he/she is just keeping ”stuff” for a friend.
+Ensure that the child doesn’t get away by telling you he/she is just keeping ”stuff” for a friend.

 Set a realistic goal for the first confrontation.
-Rome wasn’t built in one day and any form of addiction won’t resolve right away.
+Rome wasn’t built in one day, and any form of addiction won’t resolve right away.
 Focus on small steps.
 The first step might be honesty from your child that he/she is using, how long they have been using, who the supplier is and which drugs they are using.
-It will give you an indication of the severity of the problem and the kind of intervention your child might need to work through it.
+It will indicate the severity of the problem and the kind of intervention your child might need to work through it.

-Rules and consequences: have a clear idea of the rules and consequences you’d like to establish before you go into the confrontation.
+Rules and consequences have a clear idea of the rules and outcomes you’d like to establish before going into the confrontation.
 A child must be held accountable for what they do in all areas of their lives – here too.